thepyottlab/Cochlea-Length-FIJI-Plugin/README.md

 # Cochlear Length FIJI Plugin

-Version 2.0.0

 This is the Eaton-Peabody Laboratories (EPL) `Measure_line.class` repackaged as a Fiji plugin with a bug fixed and some additional features.
-The original plugin, equations, and workflow are EPL's work and were shared by the [EPL Histology Core](https://masseyeandear.org/research/otolaryngology/eaton-peabody-laboratories/histology-core).
+The original plugin, equations, and workflow are EPL's work and are available on the website of the [EPL Histology Core](https://masseyeandear.org/research/otolaryngology/eaton-peabody-laboratories/histology-core).

 ![Measure line plugin GUI](images/measure-line-gui.png)

+Compared to the original `Measure_line.class`, this plugin:

+- Fixes the broken macOS plugin path.
+- Adds a GUI that persistently stores the annotation mode (mouse, human, equal division, etc.).
+- Adds an option to put the total cochlea length on the image.
+- Adds options to clear annotations or selections.
+- Remains active while opening and closing multiple images.
+- Adds useful controls for higher-throughput mapping, including opening, closing, and saving images from the GUI with an optional suffix.

 ## Install